neutrinoapp/neutrino/README.md

 $ go get github.com/go-neutrino/neutrino
 ```

-In the root of the project - `$GOPATH/src/github.com/go-neutrino/neutrino` you can execute the following:
+In the root of the project - `$GOPATH/src/github.com/go-neutrino/neutrino` you need to run all the services:

 ```bash
 $ go run api-service/main.go